-- Hide status bar: hides the status bar at the bottom of the window. - Resizeable window: allow the 86Box window to be freely resized.
-Unchecking this option will also return the window to its normal size. - Remember size & position: automatically save the size and position of the 86Box window to the emulated machine's configuration file. - Renderer: select a graphical renderer for the emulated display. - SDL (Hardware) is recommended in most cases. - SDL (Software) and SDL (OpenGL) are known to perform better on some host systems.
-Try these if your system is struggling to maintain 100% emulation speed. - OpenGL (3.0 Core) allows for shader effects to be applied to the emulated display, however, it is not compatible with older integrated GPUs. - OpenGL options: configure the OpenGL (3.0 Core) renderer.
-This submenu will be available if that renderer is selected. - Target framerate: select the framerate at which the emulated display is updated.
-Sync with video uses the emulated display's current refresh rate. - VSync: enable vertical sync.
-Recommended if tearing artifacts are observed. - Select shader: load a .glsl shader file to apply on the emulated display.
-Many shaders are available for simulating CRT displays, VHS tapes and other aesthetics; the RetroArch glsl-shaders repository is a good place to start. - Remove shader: disable the currently-loaded shader.
+- Hide status bar: hides the status bar at the bottom of the window. - Hide toolbar: hides the toolbar below the menu bar. - Resizeable window: allow the 86Box window to be freely resized.
+Unchecking this option will also return the window to its normal size. - Remember size & position: automatically save the size and position of the 86Box window to the emulated machine's configuration file. - Renderer: select a graphical renderer for the emulated display. - Qt (Software) is recommended in most cases. - Qt (OpenGL) is known to perform better on some host systems.
+Try it if your system is struggling to maintain 100% emulation speed. - OpenGL (3.0 Core) allows for shader effects to be applied to the emulated display, however, it is not compatible with older integrated GPUs. - Renderer options: open a window to configure the OpenGL (3.0 Core) renderer.
+This option will be available if that renderer is selected. - Target framerate: select the framerate at which the emulated display is updated.
+Synchronize with video automatically uses the emulated display's current refresh rate. - VSync: enable vertical sync.
+Recommended if tearing artifacts are observed. - Browse: load a .glsl shader file to apply to the emulated display. - Remove: disable the currently-loaded shader.